Not me, us: Bernie Sanders' vision of democratic socialism

 In 2019, when Sanders took the stage again at Georgetown University, the Democratic presidential hopeful referred to the 1944 state of the union address by FDR, in which FDR called for a second bill of rights guaranteeing economic rights.

-Sanders calls for a 21st century economic bill of rights that protects rights to: a decent job that pays a living wage, quality health care, a complete education, affordable housing, a clean environment and a secure retirement.
+Sanders calls for a 21st-century economic bill of rights that protects rights to: a decent job that pays a living wage, quality health care, a complete education, affordable housing, a clean environment and a secure retirement.

 Sanders' creed is straightforward: "What Roosevelt was stating in 1944, what Martin Luther King Jr. stated in similar terms 20 years later and what I believe today, is that true freedom does not occur without economic security."